nbecu/SGE/README.md

 - Game
   - myGame.py

-We encouraged you to start your own game with an example to better understand SGE.
+We encourage you to start your own game with an example to better understand SGE.
 You can seek the documentation [here](link to online doc)

 ## Requirements
 ```